DataDog/documentation/content/en/tracing/trace_collection/automatic_instrumentation/dd_libraries/dotnet-core.md

 {{% tab "Linux" %}}

-To install the .NET Tracer machine-wide:
+To install the .NET APM SDK machine-wide:

-1. Download the latest [.NET Tracer package][1] that supports your operating system and architecture.
+1. Download the latest [.NET APM SDK package][1] that supports your operating system and architecture.

-2. Run one of the following commands to install the package and create the .NET tracer log directory `/var/log/datadog/dotnet` with the appropriate permissions:
+2. Run one of the following commands to install the package and create the .NET SDK log directory `/var/log/datadog/dotnet` with the appropriate permissions:

    Debian or Ubuntu
    : `sudo dpkg -i ./datadog-dotnet-apm_<TRACER_VERSION>_amd64.deb && /opt/datadog/createLogPath.sh`